Samir Arora: Career

-In April 2016, Samir Arora founded Sage Digital, a new AI verified experts platform startup and currently operates as its chief executive officer.
-Sage began with 100 manually curated experts and has grown to 250k experts and influencers and 5 million businesses.
+In April 2016, Samir Arora founded Sage Digital AI, a new AI verified experts platform startup and currently operates as its chairman.
+Sage began with 100 manually curated experts and has grown to 1M experts and influencers and 6 million businesses, with data ingestion that powered the early Sage AI Agents for Brands.
+In July 2023, Samir created SageAssist AI, a vertical generative AI company.

-In September 2021, Samir Arora founded Kyro Digital, one of the first native web3 multi–chain platforms and currently operates as its chief executive officer.
-Kyro added Peter Leeb, Darshana Munde, Liz Thompson, Arfat Allarakha and Muoi Lam as co-founders and the blockchain companies Avalanche (Blizzard), Polygon, Rally, Tezos and Kadena and venture funds Decasonic, Drive Capital, Fenbushi Capital, Information Capital, LLC, Signum Capital, UOB Venture Management, Woodside Incubator and Brad Koenig as investors.
+In September 2021, Samir Arora founded Kyro Digital, one of the first Web 3.0 AI application—enablement platform.
+Kyro added Peter Leeb, Darshana Munde, Liz Thompson, Arfat Allarakha and Muoi Lam as co-founders and venture funds Drive Capital, Decasonic, Fenbushi Capital, Information Capital, LLC, Signum Capital, UOB Venture Management, Woodside Incubator and the web 3.0 companies Avalanche (Blizzard), Polygon, Rally, Tezos and Kadena and Brad Koenig as investors.

+In July 2023, Samir founded Kanza AI, a health generative AI Domain LM company, and serves as its Founder and CEO.